sweetscripts/Selenium_Automation_Python/README.md

 # Selenium Automation Python

 ## Overview
-This repository is part of a school project aimed at teaching students web automation using Selenium with Python.
+This repository is part of a school project.
 It covers the basics of Selenium WebDriver, how to interact with web elements, implement tests using pytest, and follows best practices in test automation.

 ## Objectives